 Statue of the architect of modern Cooch Behar – Raja Nripendra Narayana is seen on one edge of the Sagar Dighi.

-Sagar Dighi – the quite square lake with ghat like stairs was quite and serene.
-It looks like the city of Cooch Behar revolves around her and she is a silent witness to everything that happens here.
+Sagar Dighi – the quite square lake with ghat like stairs was quiet and serene.
+It looks like the city revolves around her and she is a silent witness to everything that happens here.
 Birds flew across, ducks swam at the corners and trees provided the much-needed shade.

 We saw wall murals made with mini ceramic tiles or mosaic.
 Look at this mural that depicts all elements of the city with such elegance.
 Another one depicted the Baul singers of Bengal.

-Cooch Behar is well linked through Indian Railways from most major stations.
+- It is well-linked through Indian Railways from most major stations.

-You can hire a rickshaw to go around the city.
-We took a Taxi from Jaldapara and did a morning evening trip to Cooch Behar.
+- You can hire a rickshaw to go around the city.
+We took a Taxi from Jaldapara and did a morning-evening trip.

-I found Cooch Behar a perfect mix of nature, culture, heritage, and spirituality.
+I found the place a perfect mix of nature, culture, heritage, and spirituality.

-Recommend you read following travel blog posts on places to visit in Bengal.
+Recommend you read the following travel blog posts on places to visit in Bengal.